 Privacy Notice for pupils involved in our programmes

-Operating as Right to Succeed, Oxford Youth Lab is a registered charity which designed the Reach or KS3 Literacy programme in your school.
+Right to Succeed CIO is a registered charity which designed the programme in your school, which may be called Reach, KS3 Literacy, Every Child, Cradle to Career or have another name.
 The aim of our programme is to help your school to improve your education.

 Right to Succeed needs to collect and use information about you.
 This notice explains why we collect the information, how we can use it and how we will take care of it.

 This Privacy Notice is important – please read it carefully.

 You do not have to give us your personal information if you don’t want to – but, if you choose not to, we may not be able to work with your school to help you.